-Perkins/Post-Secondary Career and Technical Education - JWCC

-John Wood Community College staff will provide career guidance and Perkins specific services two hours weekly at the One Stop Center in addition to JWCC campus locations in Pittsfield, Mt.
+Perkins/Post-Secondary Career and Technical Education - John Wood Community College staff will provide career guidance and Perkins specific services two hours weekly at the One Stop Center in addition to JWCC campus locations in Pittsfield, Mt.
 Sterling, Baylis Agriculture Center, and Quincy Main Campus.
-Career services include, résumé assistance, interviewing skills, career exploration, career guidance, O\Net and BLS employment statistics and employment soft skills.
-Staff will work with partners to schedule time at the One Stop Center to maximize service delivery and coordinate with scheduled workshops.
+Career services include, résumé assistance, interviewing skills, career exploration, career guidance, ONet and BLS employment statistics and employment soft skills.
+Staff may develop an Individual Employment Plan as part of career planning.
+Internships and/or work experience are sometimes available.
+Some pre-vocation programming is available through the college; if deemed appropriate staff may refer the customer to another WIOA Partner Program.
+CTE Staff are present in the One-Stop one afternoon each week; direct linkage is always available.
+Staff will work with partners to schedule additional time at the One Stop Center to maximize service delivery and coordinate with scheduled workshops.
 Hours of service at the One Stop Center will be listed on the center's monthly calendar of events distributed to agencies and customers.
 When not at the center, program and trained college staff are available during business hours by phone to provide program information and referrals.

-David Hetzler, Interim Dean - Career, Technical, Health and Workforce Education; 217.641.4956; dhetzler@jwcc.edu; John Wood Community College, 1301 S. 48th Street, Quincy, IL 62305; jwcc.edu
+David Hetzler, Interim Dean of Career and Technical Education; 217.641.4956; dhetzler@jwcc.edu; John Wood Community College, 1301 S. 48th Street, Quincy, IL 62305; jwcc.edu

 IDES/Unemployment Insurance (UI) - IDES/Unemployment Insurance (UI) Services are available onsite.
 The Unemployment Insurance program, administered by IDES, is designed to contribute to the state's overall economic stability by partially protecting eligible workers against loss of income during periods of unemployment.
 Eligible workers who become unemployed and meet all requirements set forth in the UI Act may receive benefits for the maximum number of weeks payable under the law or until the worker finds employment or becomes otherwise ineligible.
+Unemployment Insurance provides outreach and orientation with rapid response activities during major layoffs.
+UI staff can provide assistance with filing a claim and may provide information or make a referral to another WIOA partner program.
+Career planning and Job Search is accomplished with activities accessed with the enrollment on IJL.

 IDES/Job Counseling, Training and Placement Services for Veterans - IDES/Job Counseling, Training and Placement Services for Veterans are available onsite.
-IDES provides veterans priority of service over all other job applicants, actively promotes and develops employment opportunities, and provides placement and vocational guidance services.
+IDES provides veterans' priority of service over all other job applicants, actively promotes and develops employment opportunities, and provides placement and vocational guidance services.
+Also provide outreach, intake and referral services.
+Assist the customer with and Individual Employment Plan and referral to supportive services if needed.

 IDES/Trade Readjustment Assistance - IDES/Trade Readjustment Assistance Services are available onsite.
 IDES administers Trade Readjustment Allowances, a benefit under the TAA program, providing income support to persons who have exhausted unemployment compensation and whose jobs were affected by foreign imports.
+Provide orientations and referral to other partner programs when appropriate.

 Trade Adjustment Assistance (TAA) - Same as Title I. Career services to be provided by the TAA provider include: outreach, intake, orientation; skills and supportive service needs assessment; program coordination and referral; and info on availability of supportive services and referrals.
 Other program services may include: job search and placement assistance; career planning; workforce preparation activities; and financial literacy services.
-Services will be provided on-site (Comprehensive One-Stop Center, 107 N. Third Street, Quincy), by request at the One-Stop center, and/or through technology.
+Services will be provided on-site (Comprehensive One-Stop Center, 107 N. Third Street, Quincy), by request at the One-Stop center.